muratgozel/regionist/README.md

 # regionist
 Guesses the user's regional parameters on-device.

 This library relies on the `window` object of the user's browser.
-It guesses timezone, country, native and preferred languages of the user and also stores currency code and calling code related to its guess.
+It guesses timezone, country and the preferred language.
+It's stateless.
+Only two methods: `guess` and `match`.
 As there is no %100 accurate way of detecting user's regional parameters, this library tries its chance by combinating the outputs of `window.Intl` and `window.navigator` objects.

 ## Install
 ```sh